jekuno/milia/README.md

 * See https://github.com/plataformatec/devise for how to set up devise.
 * The current version of milia requires that devise use a *User* model.

-Here are my recommendations for working with devise and milia:

-Start the devise generation:

 ```
   $ rails g devise:install